Digital Television FAQ

 12. From time to time, your converter box may need to have its power unplugged for a minute or so to cure an audio lip sync or tiling pictures issue.
 Most of the time this will return all channels to proper operation.
 If not, you may need to re-aim the antenna for better reception.
 Antennas almost always perform best when they are outdoors, or near windows.
 The best possible TV antenna placement is on the rooftop.

-If I subscribe to a paid TV service and tune to Channel 4 with a new HD TV set, will I automatically receive an HD picture?
+Q: If I subscribe to a paid TV cable or satellite service and tune to Channel 4 with a new HD TV set, will I automatically receive an HD picture?

-No. You will need to make certain that your service provider has set your home up with an HD set top and programming package.
+A: You may not.
+You will need to make certain that your service provider has set your home up with an HD set top and programming package.
 Additionally some cable systems will "stretch" standard definition picture to make it appear to be an HD wide screen presentation when in fact it is not true HD.
 Many cable system's place their true HD channel offerings up in the 100 to 700 channel range.
-You will need to check the channel guide card from your service to determine where to search.
-In most cases new HDTV wide-screen sets can connect directly into a digital cable wall receptacle and scanned for HD channels without the need for a cable set top box.
-Check your TV set owners manual.
+You will need to check the channel guide card from your service to determine where to search for the HD channels.
+In limited cases new HDTV wide-screen sets may connect directly into a digital cable wall receptacle and scanned for HD channels without the need for a cable set top box.
+Contact your provider if you have any doubt.

-All of our local news and special programming is now produced and available in HD wide screen format.
-Nearly all ABC shows are now being produced in HD widescreen format as well.
+A: All of our local news and special programming is now produced and available in HD wide screen format.
+All ABC shows are now being produced in HD widescreen format.

 How Much Will an HDTV Set Cost?